 Workshops, Curriculum, and Tutorials

-I am a big proponent of making the educational material I create freely available.
-I encourage the use of these materials for self-taught learning and remixed for teaching.
+I am a big proponent of freely sharing knowledge.
+I especially enjoy breaking down complex topics and presenting them in fun and engaging ways.
 Topics range from statistical analysis, modeling, cloud computing, machine learning, biology, data management, computational reproducibility, and general R & Python programming.

 - Using Biodiversity and Natural History Museum Databases - This is a talk and workshop that focuses on introducing R users to natural history and biodiversity databases, we further work through an exploratory analysis in R using the Neotoma database.

 - The Data Science of Shape Using Momocs - This tutorial explores the use of the Momocs R package for doing 2D morphometric analysis.

 - Reproducible Research Version Control Lesson for Data Carpentry - This lesson teaches the concept of version control using git.
 The lesson begins with a slides describing the motivations for using version control and Github.
 The first activity is a follow along partner activity which explores git in GitHub only (02-git-in-github).
 Since the project is never brought locally onto the students computer, the students do not need to install git for this project.
 The second activity starts with a demo in RStudio which can be followed along if the students have installed git (03-git-in-rstudio).
 This activity introduces the students to using git on their computers.

 - How to Fully Explore Your Clustering Results using ggplot and kohonen R packages - This tutorial using the Titanic Survival dataset as a basis to learn clustering using Self Organizing Maps (SOM).
 The focus is on how to visualize the results to ensure full understanding behind the clustering algorithm.